-JP: 'We decide who takes the lead on the project from the start, however we always run front them.
-Finding the balance between emotional and consumed whereas Kevin is | coursework through the early hours of the | manding and sometimes we do not count the time we spend on a project.'
+JP: 'We decide who takes the lead on the project from the start, however we always run that much like family nothing will break our our ideas by each other to confirm or confront them.
+Finding the balance between I was studying architecture, Jerry wouldn't productivity and allowing a project to mahesitate to come and help me out with my ture is not always easy.
+We are both very detime we spend on a project.'

-One could say that our respective degrees are KC: 'We enrich one another's ideas.
-We also have an international team of over twenty people that contributes to each project with their feedback and skillsets.'
+have an international team of over twenty people that contributes to each project with their feedback and skillsets.'

-> HOW IS IT TO WORK TOGETHER WITH A LIFELONG FRIEND?
+HOW IS IT TO WORK TOGETHER WITH A LIFELONG FRIEND?
 DOES IT ALSO COME WITH CHALLENGES?

-JP: 'It is a relationship built on mutual respect and admiration, and precisely because we have always been friends, we are always thriving to do our best - the stakes are higher, there is more to prove.
+JP: 'It is a relationship built on mutual respect and admiration, and precisely because we have always been friends, we are always

+94 | IMAGICASA IMAGICASA | 95 thriving to do our best - the stakes are higher, there is more to prove.
 We have very different characters that bring out the best in each other.
 Our motivation lies in creating beautiful things, working within the rules of the art whilst managing projects professionally.'